Methodology

 National Tutoring Programme (2023/24)

-This section of the methodology relates to statistics for the National Tutoring Programme (NTP) during the 2023/24 academic year, which is the fourth and final year of the NTP.
+This section of the methodology relates to statistics for the National Tutoring Programme (NTP) during the 2023/24 academic year, which was the fourth and final year of the NTP.

-Funding for the NTP is allocated to schools to subsidise tutoring.
+Funding for the NTP was allocated to schools to subsidise tutoring.
 Funding is based on the number of pupil premium (PP) students in the school.
-Funding allocations to schools for the 2023/24 academic year are published here (opens in a new tab)
+Funding allocations to schools for the 2023/24 academic year are published online (opens in a new tab).

 • whether the pupil had received tutoring through any of the three NTP routes and